July 29, 2019

+The skin on the lips only has 3 to 5 cellular layers which is thin compared to the face which typically has up to 16 layers.
 The lips skin is not hairy and does not have sweat glands.
 Therefore, it does not have the usual protection layer of sweat and body oils which keep the skin smooth, inhibit pathogens, and regulate warmth.
 For these reasons, the lips dry out faster and become chapped more easily!

-As already mentioned, the the skin is thin.
+As already mentioned, the lip skin is thin.
 Thinner skin means that it’s easier to see blood vessels underneath giving the reddish hue of the lips (which is more pronounced in lighter skin colors).

-1. Don’t lick your lips!
+• Don’t lick your lips!
 The enzymes in Saliva are meant to digest food and are irritating to the lips.
 When the saliva dries, it takes more moisture from your skin.
 Break yourself of this habit by applying lip balm throughout the day.

-2. Eliminate dead skin.
+• Eliminate dead skin.
 Apply a gentle lip scrub weekly.
 When you remove dead skin cells, you will have a smooth surface to allow for better absorption of moisture.
-Here is a recipe for a DIY scrub!

-Ingredients
+• Ingredients

 1 tablespoon brown sugar